sivanivedula/cse15l-lab-reports/lab5.md

 TA Response on EdStem:
 ------
 Looking at your error, it seems there is most likely an issue with the exit code, since code past the compilation is running.
-Check that you have the right amounts of "exit 1" code in the correct places.
+Check that you have the right amounts of "exit" code in the correct places.

 Student Trying:
 ------